 - Slight buzzing noise

-- And most importantly, LEDs picture quality are good enough for the majority of people
+- And most importantly, LED TVs offer picture quality that is good enough for the majority of people